 Disclaimer: The goal of this tutorial is not to give legal advice.
 If your intent is to license software that does not fall under the definition of open-source software, you should seek advice from a legal professional.
 This tutorial nor its contributors are responsible for the use of any advice provided herein.

 　A license is, so to speak, a plugin's terms and conditions.
 Although it is fine if you determine these terms and conditions yourself, consider the necessity of referring to wide-ranging cases, such as those involving commercial use or usage as an adult-only product, by adopting a license that has already been used widespread, you can prevent in advance any problems or misunderstandings, even among users speaking other languages.

-On the other hand, if a plugin has no license or terms and conditions, it is possible that a user could be infringing upon copyright law just by using it, meaning there is a greater risk from using the plugin.
+　The GitHub community has created a resource to help open-source developers of any calibre to choose a license for their projects, hosted on choosealicense.com.
+However, if you want a quick and easy solution to your licensing woes, consider using the MIT license.
+This is perhaps the most permissive license, allowing users of your project to modify, distribute, and sell copies of your code as long as they include a copy of the original license alongside their code.
+In this case, this license would be copied into a comment at the top of your plugin file.
+Since the license should include your name in its header, simply retaining that license in its original form in the plugin file is enough for users to fulfill the terms of the license.

-　Depending on the license, it may be necessary to declare the copyright or clarify legal provisions or links to legal provisions.
+　It is worth noting that a license provides security not just for the creator, but for any potential users as well.
+If you are unsure whether or not you want to license your software, or if you want to avoid using a license altogether, you may want to consider the downsides of releasing unlicensed code, and instead consider using the unlicense.